Your captions look perfect inside CapCut.

 Step 3: Pre-compose complex scenes

-- Re-import as single layer
+- Re-import as a single layer

 - Eliminates real-time blending calculation